gitter-badger/luda/site/html/_elements/button.md

 ## Functional Buttons
+Luda offers some functional buttons, let's find out what they can do.

-### Checkbox Button
+### Checkbox Buttons
+Checkbox buttons are checkboxes wrapped within button classes, they look like buttons but behave the same as normal checkboxes.

-Use the class `.btn-check` and other button style classes to create checkbox buttons.
+A checkbox button is very simple to create, add the `.btn-check` class and the button style classes to a container, then wrap a checkbox type `<input>` and a `<label>` inside.
 {% capture checkbox_button %}
 <div class="btn-check btn-hollow-primary">
   <input type="checkbox" name="favriout_films" value="kill_bill">